 Additionally, government agencies routinely audit government contracts.
 If the government finds that we inappropriately charged costs to a contract, the costs will be non-reimbursable or, to the extent reimbursed, refunded to the government.
 If the government discovers improper or illegal activities or contractual non-compliance in the course of audits or investigations, we may be subject to various civil and criminal penalties and administrative sanctions, including termination of contracts, forfeiture of profits, suspension of payments, fines and suspensions or debarment from doing business with the government.
 Any resulting penalties or sanctions could have a material adverse effect on our business, financial condition, results of operations and cash flows.
-Further, the negative publicity that arises from findings in such audits or, investigations could have an adverse effect on our reputation and reduce our ability to compete for new contracts and could also have a material adverse effect on our business, financial condition, results of operations, results of operations and cash flows.
+Further, the negative publicity that arises from findings in such audits or, investigations could have a material adverse effect on our business, financial condition, results and could also have a material adverse effect on our business, financial conditions and could also have a material adverse effect on our business, financial conditions and could also have a material adverse effect on our business, financial conditions, results of operations and could also have a material adverse effect on our business, financial condition, results or could also have a material adverse effect on our business, financial conditions and cash flow.